JeyciHouses1986/gTakeOutThis/README.md

 2) Right‑click the ZIP → Extract All… → choose a folder (e.g., `C:\Users\<you>\Downloads\gTakeOutThis`).
 3) Open the extracted folder and double‑click `gTakeOutThis.exe`.

+Notes:
-Note: The first time you use the Download feature, the app will automatically download a browser engine (Playwright) in the background.
-This is normal and only needs to happen once.
+- On the first Download, the app will fetch a browser runtime if needed (Playwright).
+This only happens once.
+- To avoid Google’s “This browser or app may not be secure” warning, use your system Chrome profile (see below).

 ### The app has three main steps
-- Download: it opens a browser window and clicks each Takeout part link, one by one.
+- Download: it opens Chrome (with your profile if selected) and clicks each Takeout part link, one by one.
 It waits for each to finish before starting the next.
 - Extract: it unzips the downloaded files into a folder.
 - Organize: it sorts photos into folders by date: Year/Month/Day.
 If a photo has no date inside, it uses Google’s sidecar JSON or the file’s modified time.